uiuiu-kit/Chat-with-Python/Chat_Demo/README.md

 npm run dev
 ```

 This will start the Vite development server.
-Open your browser and go to the URL shown in the terminal (usually http://localhost:3000).
+Open your browser and go to the URL shown in the terminal.